Home

 Adult behaviour

 The butterfly is strongly migratory in behaviour, flying upriver in the latter part of the dry season, and downriver towards the sea in the wet season.
 It often continues out onto the open sea and colonises islands e.g. in the Antilles.
+The flight is fast and direct, as is typical of migratory species.

 Females do not visit sandbanks, but can be seen nectaring at flowers, and are particularly attracted to red or orange flowers such as Lantana.